Sales representatives promote, market and sell products or services to business and professional establishments, or wholesale or retail outlets.

 - business, marketing and basic accounting skills.

-- generally work normal office hours, but may sometimes work evenings or weekends to meet customers' needs
+- generally work normal office hours, but may sometimes work evenings or weekends to meet clients' needs

-- spend some time in the office, but also a lot of time travelling locally or around the country to meet with clients
+- work in offices, but also travel locally or around the country to meet with clients

 - often work in stressful conditions as they usually have sales targets to reach.